-- The RIT-T includes nine classes of market benefits (shortly to be expanded to ten with the inclusion of greenhouse gas emissions) however, classes do not need to be calculated if they can be shown to be not material to the RIT-T outcome. - Where options do not impact wholesale market outcomes, many benefit classes will not be relevant - However, in some cases (including repex RIT-Ts) non-network options may affect wholesale market outcomes, even if network options do not. - " Only two categories of market benefit are expected to be relevant for most repex RIT-Ts: (1) changes in unserved energy; and (2) the impact on unrelated transmission investment. - The key 'benefits' for many repex projects are avoided opex and costs associated with environmental and safety regulation/requirement breaches. - While wholesale market modelling is the default estimating approach for wholesale market benefits, alternative simplified market modelling approaches may be used, depending on the materiality of the market benefits and/or to ensure that the level of analysis is not disproportionate to the cost of investment.
+- The RIT-T includes ten classes of market benefits however, classes do not need to be calculated if they can be shown to be not material to the RIT-T outcome. - Where options do not impact wholesale market outcomes, many benefit classes will not be relevant. - However, in some cases (including repex RIT-Ts) non-network options may affect wholesale market outcomes, even if network options do not. - Only two categories of market benefit are expected to be relevant for most repex RIT-Ts: (1) changes in unserved energy; and (2) the impact on unrelated transmission investment. - Changes in unserved energy may be modelled using the Value of Network Reliability (VNR) for network resilience investments (projects directed at reducing long term outages associated with extreme weather events). - The key 'benefits' for many repex projects are avoided opex and costs associated with environmental and safety regulation/requirement breaches. - Avoided greenhouse gas emissions associated with replacements assets, such as where switchgear is insulated with sulphur hexafluoride, should also be considered for repex RIT-Ts. - While wholesale market modelling is the default estimating approach for wholesale market benefits, alternative simplified market modelling approaches may be used, depending on the materiality of the market benefits and/or to ensure that the level of analysis is not disproportionate to the cost of investment. - Wholesale market modelling (or a simplified approach) may now also capture benefits associated with avoided greenhouse gas emissions resulting from changes in the generation mix.